StanfordVL/iGibson/docs/installation.md

 source activate py3-igibson
 pip install -e .
 ```
-We recommend the second method if you plan to modify iGibson's simulator in your project.
-If you plan to use it as-is to train navigation and manipulation agents, the pip installation should meet your requirements.
+We recommend the second method if you plan to modify iGibson in your project.
+If you plan to use it as it is to train navigation and manipulation agents, the pip installation should meet your requirements.

 #### System Requirements